GaalexxC/nginxubuntu-php5/README.md

 1. cd /opt  (Any directory you choose is fine)

-2. Upload nginxubuntu_v202.tar.gz and extract
+2. Upload nginxubuntu_v202.tar.gz (included in zip) or clone on server and extract

 3. cd nginxubuntu